 This includes packaging options such as;

-Unlike petroleum-based plastic, cornstarch packaging is biodegradable and renewable, making it an excellent choice for eco-friendly packaging material and plastic alternatives.
+Unlike petroleum-based plastic, cornstarch containers are biodegradable and renewable, making them an excellent choice for eco-friendly packaging material and plastic alternatives.

 How is Cornstarch Packaging Made?

 Cornstarch is part of a more significant movement of emerging bioplastics derived from agricultural waste or byproducts.
 More companies are starting to create their own environmentally safe alternatives to plastics using various renewable resources like vegetables, oil, fats, recycled food wastes, and, you guessed it, cornstarch.

-There are an array of PLA grades to choose from.
-These include;
+There are even an array of PLA plastic types or grades to choose from, including;

 - 2002D – used for thermoforming